akhilsurnedi5479/reddit-scrapper/readme.md

 `funny`, `serious`, `relationship`, `nostalgia`, `weird`, `dark`

 ## 📁 Cache
-The `cache.json` file stores the latest posts and topics for fast access.
+The `cache.json` file stores the latest posts and topics for fast access.\

+### Made this completely using gpt4o